hemantaph/gwsnr/docs/performancesummary.md

 ## Conclusion

 The `gwsnr` package offers a compelling performance advantage for gravitational-wave SNR calculations.
-The results clearly show massive speedups with `gwsnr`'s interpolation and notable speedups with inner-product calculations, especially for long-duration signals.
+The results clearly show massive speedups with `gwsnr`'s interpolation and notable speedups with inner-product calculations with multi-processing, especially for long-duration signals.
 This makes `gwsnr` a powerful tool for accelerating a wide range of gravitational-wave simulation and data analysis tasks.